arungupta98/sigma-demo/README.md

 # sigma-demo
-This is practice repo for sigma class.
+This is practice repo for Git & Github class.